mosn/layotto/docs/en/api_reference/how_to_generate_api_doc.md

 Then you get:
 - `.pb.go` code
 - API reference docs
-- updated the API reference list
+- updated API reference list
-- quickstart document
+- quickstart document (both chinese and english)
 - updated sidebar (The tool will add the generated quickstart doc into the sidebar of https://mosn.io/layotto )
 - updated CI (The tool will add the generated quickstart doc into the CI script `etc/script/test-quickstart.sh`)